“I want a credit card with points that don’t expire.”

 Non-expiring points can be a bad thing, if they encourage you to hold them indefinitely without any clear redemption plan.
 The longer you hold your points, the more vulnerable you are to devaluations.

-Once upon a time, road warriors would save their airline and frequent flyer points up for retirement.
-That’s a quaint, almost romantic notion, but it’s unthinkable today.
+Saving up your miles for retirement might have been viable in the early days of frequent flyer programmes, but it’s unthinkable today.
 Given how airlines are handing out miles for everything from opening a credit card to buying flowers, the pace of devaluations is only likely to accelerate in the future.

-Miles are amazing, but they’re the worst investment to hold- they don’t earn interest, they’re not protected by deposit insurance, and they can only be devalued.
+To put it another way, miles are amazing, but they’re the worst investment to hold.
+They don’t earn interest, they’re not protected by deposit insurance, and they can only be devalued.
 Earn and burn, not earn and hold!

 But what about transfer fees?

-It’s certainly true that non-expiring points help minimize transfer fees, because there’s no pressure to cash them out before you’re ready.
-For example, if you hold a DBS Woman’s World Card, you’ll have to transfer your points at least once every 12 months, or else forfeit them.
+It’s certainly true that non-expiring points help minimise transfer fees, because there’s no pressure to cash them out before you’re ready.
+For example, if you hold a DBS Woman’s World Card, you’ll have to transfer points at least once every 12 months, or else forfeit them.

-While transfer fees are annoying, and you should be doing all you can to minimize them, I feel they’re ultimately insignificant in the grand scheme of things.
-To put it another way: I wouldn’t actively avoid the DBS Woman’s World Card or the UOB Preferred Platinum Visa just because they earned points with 1-2 years expiry.
+While transfer fees are annoying and you should be doing all you can to minimise them, I feel they’re ultimately insignificant in the grand scheme of things.
+To put it another way: I wouldn’t actively avoid the DBS Woman’s World Card or the UOB Preferred Platinum Visa just because they earn points with 1-2 years expiry.
 The opportunity cost of foregone miles far outweighs any additional transfer fees.

 So my advice is not to get too hung up about this.
-Pick cards on the basis of their earning rates and benefits, and with the right accumulation strategy, you’ll be earning and burning points so fast that expiry won’t even be an issue.
+Pick cards on the basis of their earn rates and transfer partners, and with the right accumulation strategy, you’ll be earning and burning points so fast that expiry won’t even be an issue.